-All blockchains in the network can transfer and receive state using Proof-of-Work 2.0, which asynchronously produces hash linked references between chains.
-Quai extends traditional consensus to enable transfers between blockchains without introducing new trusted validation mechanisms.
+All blockchains in the network can transfer and receive state through the process of merged mining, which asynchronously produces hash linked references between chains.
+Quai extends traditional work-based block production to enable transfers between blockchains without introducing new trusted validation mechanisms.

-Quai provides nearly infinite scalability through dynamic sharding by allowing the hierarchy to horizontally expand as demand for block space increases.
-This enables Quai to to support low-cost day-to-day transactions as the user-base grows in perpetuity.
+Quai provides truly infinite scalability by dynamically sharding to add more execution shards to the network as demand for block space increases.
+This enables Quai to support low-cost day-to-day transactions as the user-base grows in perpetuity.

 While blockchain technology has shown its potential to enable a widely-used digital currency, existing solutions reintroduce subjectivity while only achieving limited scale.
-Quai is unlike other multi-chain solutions which require a trusted set of validators, creating weak security guarantees when moving between chains.
+Quai is unlike other multi-chain solutions which require a trusted set of validators that create weak security guarantees when moving between chains.

 Quai addresses issues with scalability while maintaining decentralization to create an un-censorable network which can be ubiquitously used as money.

 The word Quai derives its origin from the word kuai (块 – kuài).
 "Kuai" is a colloquial measure word for money, like "quid" in the UK and "buck" in the US, but it is the word used in everyday Mandarin.
 The use of the word "kuai", literally means "piece", and is the word used historically for coins made of silver or copper.

 All of Quai blockchains are organized into a three-tiered network hierarchy.
 Each miner must mine three blockchains within the network simultaneously.
 Merged mining allows miners to increase throughput while also reusing work to secure multiple blockchains making the mining up to 10,000 more energy efficient*.